AdRoll/python-hll/README.rst

 Development
 ---------------
-See the `Contributing` document for how to get started building, testing, and deploying the code.
+See `Contributing <https://python-hll.readthedocs.io/en/latest/contributing.html>`_ for how to get started building, testing, and deploying the code.